pnnl/ruleset-checking-tool/docs/section21/Rule21-5.md

 - Case 2: Else if baseline building design plant serves a conditioned floor area more than 15,000sq.ft. and two boilers are modeled in B_RMR and the two boilers are sized equally: `else if ( heating_loop_conditioned_zone_area > 15000 ) AND ( LEN(B_RMR.ASHRAE229.boilers) == 2 ) AND ( B_RMR.ASHRAE229.boilers[0].rated_capacity == B_RMR.ASHRAE229.boilers[1].rated_capacity ): PASS`

+- Case 3: Else: `else: FAIL`

 **[Back](../_toc.md)**

 **Notes:**

-1. This assumes that each RMR has one HHW plant, not per building
+1. This assumes that each RMR has one HHW plant, not per building.